insidesherpa/shiptivitas-2/README.markdown

 ## Shiptivity API server

-Here is a node js application using Express
+This is a node js application using Express

-To run the application make sure you have node installed
+To run the application make sure you have node installed.

-Once you have clone the repo, run:
+Once you have cloned the repo, run:
 ### npm install
 to install all dependencies